White horse

 “Oh my lordy,” he said.
 “By the way – if I give you my address, could you please send my cellphone charger?
 I think I left it.”

-We were still waiting on the insurance rep. It was starting to look like we wouldn’t need the ozone machine or the insurance assessment.
-The place was starting to gleam from the supercleaning (something good was coming from this), and we were making progress eradicating the smell.
+Although we were still waiting on the insurance rep a week later, it looked like we wouldn’t need the ozone machine or the insurance assessment after all.
+The place was starting to gleam from the supercleaning – something good was coming from this – and the smell was starting to subside.
 All we’d have to show the rep would be a burnt pot and handle.
 Times two.